 The difference from simple treasury management is precision.
 Yield-in-transit is not "put our excess cash somewhere safe."
 It is continuous, rule-based deployment against a settlement liability with a known maturity, managed at the individual float-pool level, with withdrawal latency tighter than the payout SLA.

-The yield-in-transit pipeline: four stages
+What is The yield-in-transit pipeline: four stages?

 ``` ┌─────────────────────────────────────────────────────────────────────┐ │ YIELD-IN-TRANSIT PIPELINE │ │ │ │ ┌──────────┐ ┌──────────┐ ┌──────────────┐ ┌──────────┐ │ │ │ CAPTURE │───▶│ ESCROW │───▶│ YIELD VAULT │───▶│ PAYOUT │ │ │ │ │ │ │ │ │ │ │ │ │ │ KYT │ │ Ring- │ │ Tokenized │ │ Merchant │ │ │ │ screen │ │ fenced │ │ T-bills, │ │ account │ │ │ │ flagging │ │ wallet │ │ lending, │ │ settles │ │ │ │ │ │ pools │ │ issuer yield │ │ on time │ │ │ └──────────┘ └──────────┘ └──────────────┘ └──────────┘ │ │ │ │ │ │ │ │ T+0 mins T+5-30 mins Continuous T+payout │ │ Capture Screening + accrual deadline │ │ event deployment while held │ └─────────────────────────────────────────────────────────────────────┘ ```